kitretsusaisama/ForgeOne/docs/microkernel/trust.md

 redzone.terminate_process(process_id)?;
 ```

+## Operational & Compliance Guarantees
+- **All policy evaluations, enforcement actions, and quarantine events are logged, versioned, and exportable for audit and regulatory review.**
+- **Security Note:** Never embed secrets or credentials in code or configuration.
+Use environment variables and secure storage only.
+- **Error Handling:** All API calls and module functions return detailed error types.
+All errors are logged and can be exported for audit.
+- **Integration:** The trust module exposes a stable ABI and API for integration with external systems, plugins, and observability tools.
+- **Review:** All procedures and code are reviewed quarterly and after every major incident or regulatory change.

+## Troubleshooting
+- **Policy Evaluation Failure:** Ensure policy graph is valid and up-to-date.
+Check logs for error details.
+- **Syscall Enforcement Failure:** Validate enforcement mode and violation handler configuration.
+All failures are logged with full context.
+- **Quarantine/Redzone Issues:** Review isolation and forensic mode settings.
+All quarantine actions are logged and exportable.
+- **Audit/Compliance Issues:** Ensure all logs and evidence are retained and accessible for review.

 ## Related Modules
 - [Core Module](./core.md) - Uses Trust module for secure boot and runtime
 - [Execution Module](./execution.md) - Enforces Trust module policies during execution
 - [Observer Module](./observer.md) - Records Trust module decisions for audit and replay
 - [Common Identity Module](../common/identity.md) - Provides identity context for Trust evaluation
 - [Common Trust Module](../common/trust.md) - Supplies trust vectors used by the Trust module

+---

+*This document is reviewed quarterly and after every major incident or regulatory change.
+For questions, contact the ForgeOne compliance or platform engineering team.*